DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 # /etc/hosts

 dnsmasq reads `/etc/hosts` for IP hostname pairs entries.
-This is where you can add hostnames you wish to route to local servers.
+This is where you can add hostnames you wish to route to any ip you want.

 Unfortunately no wildcard support.
-But as seen in the `dnsmasq.conf` there is a wildcard section solving this, so blabla stuff here is redundant.
+But as seen in the `dnsmasq.conf` there is a wildcard section solving this, so blabla stuff here is just for show.

 `hosts`
 ```